Web Governance Policy

 Account Access

 Your Drupal account is for your use only.
-If we become aware that you have provided someone else with your username and password to log in, we reserve the right to revoke your access.
+If we become aware that you have provided someone else with your username and password, we reserve the right to revoke your access.

 Your Drupal account must only be used to edit pages in the sections for which you were originally trained.